RickJanssen500/S3-portfolio/learningoutcomesGP.md

       | _trying out the future message_ |

       This message shows that the time the user selected is in the future, the system automaticly changed the dat/Time to the now posistion and shows the user the messsage as shown up here.

-      ### - Full-stack

-      For the appilication I made the heatmap using Highchart.
-I set everything up so the data would be displayed in the right color and in the right position in the map.

       For the error message above I wrote a function that checks if the date is in the future.
       If this is the case it wil set the time/date to now and show the user the message.